|Insurances Accepted||Download Patient Forms||Request Appointment Online|

 What to bring to your appointment:

 Being well-prepared for your appointment will ensure that the doctor has all of the needed information to provide the best possible care for you.
 It also will help relieve any unnecessary anxiety you may be feeling.
 Educate yourself on your symptoms by reviewing the content on this site.
-Also, take some time to review our staff page and familiarize yourself with Dr. Augustine Bollo.
+Also, take some time to review our staff page and familiarize yourself with our podiatrists.
 Please remember to bring the following items to your appointment:

 - Health insurance cards